Everest Base Camp Trek via Phaplu

 Early mornings often bring crystal-clear skies, giving you stunning panoramic views of Everest, Lhotse, Ama Dablam, Nuptse, and other iconic Himalayan giants.
 The rhododendrons, Nepal’s national flower, also explode into vibrant color, joined by primulas and alpine blooms that paint the forests and meadows after winter.

-Similarly, you will also enjoy spotting the Himalayan monal, tahr, musk deer, and other native species along the lower forest trails.
+Similarly, you also enjoy spotting the Himalayan monal, tahr, musk deer, and other native species along the lower forest trails.
 Spring treks also let you soak in local culture, coinciding with festivals like Buddha Jayanti and Holi, while firm, dry trails make walking comfortable and safe.

 Winter & Monsoon: Off-Season Trekking On The Phaplu Route